cannatag/ldap3/python3-ldap/docs/sphinx/source/roadmap.rst

 * Autoreferral on continuations

-* Add Connection pooling
+* Connection pooling

-* Add ldap3.compat.ldap for compatability with python-ldap
+* ldap3.compat.ldap for compatability with python-ldap

-* Add mocking strategy to perform tests with mock LDAP object
+* Mocking strategy to perform tests with mock LDAP object

 * Write more tests